hychiang-git/ken012git.github.io/_posts/2024-07-11-hippo_matrices.md

 <a id="1">[1]</a>
-A. Gu, T. Dao, S. Ermon, A. Rudra, and C. Ré, “Hippo: Recurrent memory with optimal polynomial projections,” Advances in neural information processing systems, vol. 33, pp. 1474– 1487, 2020.
+A. Gu, T. Dao, S. Ermon, A. Rudra, and C. Ré, “Hippo: Recurrent memory with optimal polynomial projections,” Advances in Neural Information Processing Systems, vol. 33, pp. 1474– 1487, 2020.

 <a id="2">[2]</a>